 Luck was eluding me finding a camping spot between the farmsteads along the way.
 Exploring a riverside clearing drew an old man with the face the colour and texture of antique saddle bags, one cheek bulging with coca leaves.

 “Puerdo el campar aqui?” my memory for the phrase had evaporated 2CDs ago on the audio course.
 The hombre’s black eyes stared blankly.
 I might as well have been talking to a llama.
-Our communications petered out and I mounted the bike hoping to find a more inconspicuous place along the road before dark.
+Our communications petered out and I mounted the bike hoping to find a less conspicuous place along the road before dark.

 Five kilometres down the road, trees on a hilltop.
 A track leading down to the river between a roadside cemetery and the wooded hill.
-Turning right of the road thirty metres down the dirt track I veered into a clearing up the hill finding apace to ride to a Plateau that was level and fairly hidden from the road and the view from the settlements on the surrounded hills.
+Turning right of the road thirty metres down the dirt track I veered into a clearing up the hill discovering a Plateau that was level and fairly hidden from the road and the view from the settlements on the surrounded hills.

 I took off my orange jacket to make myself less conspicuous while I deployed the silver tent as discreetly as possible.
 Clouds were brushing the green peaks of the surrounding mountains.
 A farmer was burning fields further up the mountainside to my Northeast.
 I could make out a figure in the doorway of their farmhouse.
 Were they looking at me?
 No, I was in the shade of the tree and they would be busy with the fire.
 Dogs were barking in the distance, as they seem to all over South America.
 A continent of a continuous network of barking.

 A dog had been here within a day or so.
 Its crusty turd holding the interest of local blowflies.
 I was far enough away to not accidentally tread in it moving around the tent.
 It would be unlikely anyone would come this way tonight.
+This place was a natural cul-de-sac.
 Nobody walked dogs here.
-Dogs were an independent life form, living within human society without the constraints of its rules, providing a greater level of freedom than that of humans.
+Dogs were an independent life form, living within human society without the constraints of its rules, providing a greater level of freedom than that of us humans.